Electric Transportation: Take Advantage Now

 Tax Credits for Electric School Buses and other Clean Commercial Vehicles

-Schools can claim energy tax credits (Sec.
+With the passage of the Inflation Reduction Act, schools could claim energy tax credits (Sec.
 45W) through Elective Pay for electric school buses, white fleet, and certain electric landscaping equipment purchased through eligible manufacturers.

 The tax credit is based on 30% of cost or incremental cost, whichever is lesser, up to $40,000.